Art Contest – Info & Rules

 • If your design contains gradients, you must convert them to halftones.
 Make them 1 to 30 LPI (lines per inch).

-• Each dot that makes up your halftone must be one solid color.
+• Each dot in your halftone must be a single solid color.

-• If you are designing with a vector program, make sure the canvas is at least 4″x5″.
+• If you are designing in a vector program, make sure the canvas is at least 4″ x 5″.

 • Use a minimum line width of 1 point.